webmd-health-services/Prism/README.md

 ```

 When PxGet is done running, there should be a "PSModules" directory in the current directory that contains all the
 private modules listed in the "pxget.json" file.
+There will also be a "pxget.lock.json" file, which should also get
+checked into source control with the "pxget.json" file.

 # Adding to Builds